 Societies

-When you begin your time as a Society Committee member, you will be given the link to the new groupchat for that academic year, you'll be made an admin along with a member of the SU to help you run the chat!
-From this we'll send round all the members of your society a link to the WhatsApp group so they can join too.
-Then you're free to chat to your members, find out what events they'd like to see and keep them updated on anything that's coming up or relevant to them!
+When you begin your time as a Society Committee member, you will be given the link to the new group chat for that academic year, you'll be made an admin along with a member of the SU to help you run the chat!
+Then you're free to chat to your members, find out what events they'd like to see and keep them updated on anything that's coming up or relevant to them.
+It is the responsibility of the President & Vice President to ensure that members are having the best and safest experience they can.

 Communities and Networks

-Like societies, we'll create the new groupchat every academic year, which all old and new members will be sent a link round so they can join.
-Everyone is free to chat and contribute to the chat and we'll organise events with your input via these group chats and always keep you updated with whats happening!
+Like societies, we'll create a new group chat every academic year.
+Everyone is free to chat and contribute to the chat and we'll organise events with your input via these group chats and always keep you updated with what's happening!
+Although the responsibility of these chats lies with the SU, the same rules and regulations apply to those joining and posting in the group chats.